2023 Solar Incentives Guide for Short Pump, VA - Tax Credits & Rebates

 - within the date range specified by a particular incentive.

 Specific incentives, including those given out by the Virginia government or by your county/municipality, could have additional qualifications.
-Talk to your local Short Pump solar installer to find out what incentives your project may qualify for.
+Get in touch with your local Short Pump solar installer to find out what incentives your project will qualify for.

 Can I claim incentives both towards the initial cost of solar panels, and later as reimbursement?

 Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are receiving, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming incentives correctly and that you're getting the most money possible.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.